 How to Make Instant Pot Potatoes

-Add the vegetable broth, if you’re using a 6 quart Instant Pot or any other electric pressure cooker then you can use just 1/2 cup of broth although the minimum recommended amount is 1 cup.
+- Add the vegetable broth, if you’re using a 6 quart Instant Pot or any other electric pressure cooker then you can use just half cup of broth although the minimum recommended amount is 1 cup.

-Close the lid, and seal the IP.
+- Cover with the lid, and seal the Instant Pot.
 Cook on manual and select high pressure for 7 minutes.
 When the cooking is finished, do a quick release, unlock, remove the lid and serve!

 Instant Pot Potatoes With Green Beans and Carrots